1

 Additional Job Description

-Minimum Requirements: A bachelor's degree and three years relevant program experience.
+Minimum Requirements: A bachelor's degree and two years relevant program experience.
 Physical Requirements: (Note: The following descriptions are applicable to this section: Continuous - 6-8 hours per shift; Frequent - 2-6 hours per shift; Infrequent - 0-2 hours per shift) Ability to perform job functions in an upright position.
 (Frequent) Ability to perform job functions in a seated position.
 (Frequent) Ability to perform job functions while walking/mobile.
 (Frequent) Ability to work indoors.
 (Continuous) Ability to work outdoors in all weather and temperature extremes.
 (Infrequent) Ability to work in confined/cramped spaces.
 (Infrequent) Ability to perform job functions from kneeling positions.
 (Infrequent) Ability to squat and perform job functions.
 (Infrequent) Ability to perform 'pinching' operations.
 (Infrequent) Ability to fully use both hands/arms.
 (Frequent) Ability to perform repetitive motions with hands/wrists/elbows and shoulders.
 (Frequent) Ability to reach in all directions.
 (Frequent) Possess good finger dexterity.
 (Continuous) Ability to maintain tactile sensory functions.
 (Continuous) Ability to lift and carry 15 lbs., unassisted.
-(Infrequent) Ability to lift objects, up to 15 lbs., from floor level to height of 36 inches, unassisted.
+(Infrequent) Ability to lower objects, up to 15 lbs., from height of 36 inches to floor level, unassisted.
 (Infrequent) Ability to push/pull objects, up to 15 lbs., unassisted.
 (Infrequent) Ability to maintain 20/40 vision, corrected, in one eye or with both eyes.
 (Continuous) Ability to see and recognize objects close at hand.
 (Frequent) Ability to see and recognize objects at a distance.
-(Frequent) Ability to match or discriminate between colors.
 (Frequent) Ability to determine distance/relationship between objects; depth perception.
 (Frequent) Good peripheral vision capabilities.
 (Continuous) Ability to maintain hearing acuity, with correction.
-(Continuous) Ability to hear and/or understand whispered conversations at a distance of 3 feet.
-(Frequent) Ability to perform gross motor functions with frequent fine motor movements.
-(Frequent) Ability to work in dusty areas.
-(Infrequent)
+(Continuous) Ability to perform gross motor functions with frequent fine motor movements.
+(Frequent)

 If you like working with energetic enthusiastic individuals, you will enjoy your career with us!